HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - It is the editing and proofreading the text which separates from the bad writer.

+- Email should have amplification structure – beginning with a declared main idea, followed by supporting details and elaborations, and ending with logistics.

+- Email is asynchronous communication and instant messaging is synchronous communication.

+- Fast is fine, but accuracy is everything.

+- We should different visuals like screenshots, icons, symbols, table, graphs and charts, flowcharts to make it easy to understand and engaging.

+### Interview

+- As an interviewer we also need to sell the opportunity like the projects, team, company, perks, contribution impact, preparation, promptness, attitude and vibe, our stories.

+- Interviewee’s tell their experience in stories, concise answers, thoughtful questions, choice of words, body language and kindness.

+- Don’t ask many yes / no questions but open-ended questions like “tell me about a time when,”, “tell me more about that project” or “how you solve this problem”.

+- We can ask the complex problem they have worked upon, any new technology how they will learn, any project or shared code or ask for any homework.
+And then ask questions based on that homework.
+We can first have panel interview then give homework then call.

+- SampleInterview questions -

+  - how many technologies you have worked and how much you would rate each of these?
+  - which languages are you proficient in and could teach others?
+  - tell me about the users you have worked with? what do your users do that make you upset
+  - how long have you worked with this language? what are the best and worst changes you have seen since started
+  - if you were asked to present to a group of engineers about a particular technology, what would you present?
+  - what technical projects do your do at home
+  - if you had more time what technology you would study
+  - what do you think of working with older technology
+  - when you are learning a new technology, what process do you use to bring yourself up to speed
+  - what do you do when you see a colleague is approaching a problem the wrong way? let them do it and learn, or...?
+  - do you read books? what are the last three books you have read?

+- Illegal questions – age, religion, arrested, married, children, weight, personal finances, alcoholic, health, nationality, disabilities, military discharge.

+### Professionalism

 - High performance consultant would often arrive the next day with a solution to a problem that he’d managed to solve at home the night before.

 - A consultant who handles this competence with difficulty, takes on too much and then finds it hard to admit that the workload is too much for him.